chronicqazxc/FeedbackNoRx/README.md

 # FeedbackNoRx
-This is my demo project of implementing the modern MVVM without reactive programming.
+This is a iOS demo project of implementing the modern MVVM without reactive programming.
 The demo project using GitHub search api to search repos on GitHub.

 ![](/doc/screenshot.gif)